 Combined Higher overall tax Lower overall tax $500–$2,000/yr

-Both spouses must be 60+ and both must have contributed.
-You can only share CPP earned during the period of cohabitation.
+Both spouses must be 60+ and both must have contributed to CPP.
+You can only share the portion of CPP earned during the period you were living together (married or common-law).
+If one spouse earned all their CPP before the relationship, that portion isn’t shareable.

 When to Take CPP: Decision Framework